Music School (film): Production

 Papa Rao Biyyala, a sports administrator and former member of the Indian Administrative Service (IAS), launched himself as feature film director with Music School, a musical, produced by the Hyderabad-based company Yamini Films.
 Choreographer Adam Murray, who worked in The King's Man, Cruella and Rocketman was the first among signed technicians.
 Ilaiyaraaja was signed as the composer of the film, who orchestrated and recorded the background score of the in Budapest, Hungary.
-Apart from Ilaiyaraaja's 9 songs, the film also includes three songs from the Oscar-winning classic The Sound of Music and those were orchestrated by the London Philharmonic Orchestra.
+Apart from Ilaiyaraaja's songs, the film also includes the song "Do-Re-Mi" from The Sound of Music and those were orchestrated by the London Philharmonic Orchestra.
 The film wrapped up its third schedule on 12 March 2022 and the complete pack up happened on 6 June 2022.